Ghurtchu/chaos/pekko/2_general_contepts/3_supervision_and_monitoring.md

 - restart the actor, clear the state
 - stop the actor permanently

-Each ActorSystem starts at least two top level actors:
+Each ActorSystem starts at least three top level actors:
+- `/`: root guardian, parent of `user` and `system` actors
-- `user`: parent of all the actors you create
+- `/user`: child of root and parent of all the actors you create
-- `system`: parent of all the actors for pekko internals
+- `/system`: child of root and parent of all the actors for pekko internals

 Actors can monitor other actors for such failures.
 Not only parent actors can watch children.